Green Driver State Incentives in Virginia

 APU and Idle Reduction Technology Weight Exemption

 Virginia extends the state weight limits for vehicles that reduce emissions either using an auxiliary power unit or idle reduction technology.
-Specifically, such a vehicle may exceed gross, single axle, tandem axle, or bridge formula weight limits by a maximum of 550 pounds (in total) to compensate for the extra weight of the equipment.
+Specifically, such a vehicle may exceed gross, single axle, tandem axle, or bridge formula weight limits by a maximum of 550 lbs. (in total) to compensate for the extra weight of the equipment.

 Eligibility depends on whether you (as the operator) can prove the certified weight of the APU or idle reduction technology unit in writing, and demonstrate (or provide written certification) that your idle reduction technology is fully functional